AniketJoshi111/People_Counter_Tracking/README.md

 # Survivor Detection using CV

-Built a ML model using YOLOv8 to estimate the number or survivors in high-risk buildings in high-risk buildings by counting people entering and leaving through CCTV camera's.
+Built a ML model using YOLOv8 to estimate the number or survivors in high-risk buildings by counting people entering and leaving through CCTV camera's.

 ### Tech Stack: